YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 Testimonials
 ===================
 > _Stories seems like rarely but it is common.
 Stories like drama but it always someone's story. - Lee Yeon_<br />
-> _My heart couldn't stand it was too stuffy. - Various Audiences_
+> _My heart was too stuffy and couldn't stand it. - Various Audiences_

 System Requirements